-The Daily Star reports that Saudi Arabia plans to bulldoze a site many believe is the historical location of Mt.
-Sinai, the location where God gave Moses the Ten Commandments, although the location remains disputed.
+The Daily Star reports that Saudi Arabia plans to bulldoze a site many believe is the location of Mt.
+Sinai, where God gave Moses the Ten Commandments, although the exact location remains disputed.

 The site in question is a 8,460 foot peak known called, Jabal al Lawz (mountain of almonds), located in northeast Saudi Arabia near the border with Jordan.

 Experts from the Doubting Thomas Research Foundation support the belief that Mt.
 Sinai is in this region of Saudi Arabia, arguing it lies right in middle of a proposed construction plan by the Saudi government to build a city 33 times the size of New York City, meaning it would need to be bulldozed to make way for construction.

 The project, Neom, proposed by Riyadh, would cover 10,200 square miles – 33 times the size of New York City.

 “Bible scholars have claimed there is evidence that suggests the peak Jabal al-Lawz in the Middle Eastern kingdom is actually Mount Sinai,” the Star reports.
 (Saudi Arabia is not in the Middle East, it is in the Persian Gulf.)